-The Sound Mode control allows you to place the TV sound into either Incredible Surround[TM] or Dolby Virtual mode.
+The Sound Mode control allows you to place the TV sound into either Incredible SurroundTM or Dolby Virtual mode.
 The steps below explain how to select one of those options.

-Press the Cursor Down button repeatedly until the "Sound mode" control is selected.

-Press the Cursor Right button to enter the sound mode submenu.

-Press the Cursor Up or Down button to select one of modes, either "Incr.
+- Press the Menu button on the remote to display the on-screen menu. - Press the Cursor Right button repeatedly to select "Sound." - Press the Cursor Down button repeatedly until the "Sound mode" control is selected. - Press the Cursor Right button to enter the sound mode submenu. - Press the Cursor Up or Down button to select one of modes, either "Incr.
 Surround" or "Dolby Virtual."